printf-twinkle/day1/README.md

-This is not a sample readme file!!
+This is a sample readme file!!